signalstickers/signalstickers/README.md

 ## About

+A nice and handy gallery to browse and download sticker packs for Signal.
 This site is served on [signalstickers.com](https://signalstickers.com), directly from this Github repository.

 ## Adding a sticker pack to this site